Influences

-Influences is the debut solo album by English musician Mark King, singer and bass player with Level 42.
+Influences is the debut solo studio album by English musician Mark King, singer and bassist with Level 42.
 It was released by Polydor Records in July 1984.

 The album features a cover of the song "I Feel Free" by Cream, which was released as a single.
 King played most of the instruments on the album.
 Guest musicians include Level 42 keyboardist Mike Lindup and Drummie Zeb from Aswad, the latter of whom played drums on "Clocks Go Forward".

-The album charted at No.77 in the UK.
+The album charted at number 77 in the UK.